mkrueger/PPLEngine/README.md

 Features:

-* A decompiler (ppld) based on PPLD <https://github.com/astuder/ppld>
+* A new decompiler/disassembler engine (ppld)
-* A compiler (pplc) that compiles UTF-8 files to output CP437 PPEs
+* A compiler (pplc) that compiles UTF-8/CP437 files to output CP437 PPEs
 * A runtime (pplx) that runs .PPE files on console
 * A language server that provides developer functionality in any editor that supports lsp